pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Initially the background of the drawer is semi-transparent,

-  - Put your cursor over the drawer to make it opaque.
+  - Put your cursor over the drawer (and the draw will become opaque).

 You will see a sequence viewer - let's use that to move around the structure.
 Click on a few letters (that represent the residues in the protein).
 Notice that the map density mesh is redrawn around the new centre.